 - Pharmaceuticals – including, acetaminophen, caffeine, carbamazepine, ciprofloxacin, erythromycin, sulfamethoxazole, trimethoprim, bisphenol A, diclofenac, progesterone, ibuprofen, naproxen, and triclosan.

 Other contaminants can include crude oil, kerosene, mineral spirits, diesel, selenium, thallium, rust, silt, sediment, foul tastes and odors, and polychlorinated biphenyls (PCBs).

-Although the words filtration and purification are often used interchangeably, the two terms are not synonymous.
+Although the words “filtration” and “purification” are often used interchangeably, the two terms are not synonymous.
 Water filtration is simply that: filtering water to remove larger contaminants.
 Purification removes almost all contaminants, no matter how small.
-As such, filtration systems should only be used on water that has already been treated for contamination, while purification systems can be used on highly contaminated or untreated water.
+As such, filtration systems should only be used on water that has already been treated for contamination (which will apply to the water in major cities), while purification systems can be used on highly contaminated or untreated water.

 To be certified as a water purification system, a unit needs to be able to remove at least 95% of contaminants.
 Most reverse osmosis systems will remove up to 99% of contaminants.
 In contrast, filtration systems can help make water clearer and odor free, but the water may still be harmful to health if not treated for contamination in some other way.

 Let’s take a look at two purification systems first and then options for water filtration at home, with recommendations for some of the best water filtration and purification systems on the market currently.

 Distillation water filters

 Distillation is an effective water treatment technology for use in the home and in a commercial capacity.
 This process purifies water by boiling it in a container, collecting the steam in a series of cooling tubes, and then condensing the steam in a second container to give distilled water.
 Almost all of the original water’s impurities remain in the first container, and the process is effective for removing:

 - Most organic compounds